Poverty and Economic Mobility in Houston

 The data

-Despite declining poverty rates over the last decade, 31,000 more Houstonians live in poverty
+Despite declining poverty rates since 2010, 54,000 more Houstonians live in poverty

 The Official Poverty Measure was developed in the mid-1960s by Mollie Orshansky, an economist at the Social Security Administration, to measure the Lyndon B. Johnson Administration’s success in its “War on Poverty.”
 Her formula was derived from the cost of a minimum food diet for different family sizes, which she believed accounted for a third of a family’s overall budget.
 Orshansky concluded, if a family earned less than three times the cost of food, then they lived below the poverty threshold.
 Today’s measure is still based on this original calculation and is updated annually for inflation.